Chechen Style Combat Sambo

 Gym Etiquette

-The CCC follows the traditional Caucasian, English and the Japanese etiquettes.
+The Counter Combat Club (CCC) follows the traditional Caucasian, English, and Japanese codes of etiquette.